Learn to talk about seasons in French

-During the summer (July, August), we’re talking about “la saison touristique” in French (touristic season).
-If you want to visit the South of France my only advice is to try to avoid the touristic season!!!
+During the summer (July, and August), we’re talking about “la saison touristique” in French (touristic season).
+If you want to visit the South of France, my only advice is to try to avoid the touristic season!!!
 Prices are often higher, compared to other times of the year, and there are so many people!!!
 If your lifestyle allows you to travel other times of the year you’ll be able to enjoy this beautiful region by yourself.

 La saison sportive

 La saison sportive refers to the sports season.
-Many people are interested in different sports. if you’re interested in a or more sports, you know that there is a sports season for each Sport (Skating in Winter or Beach soccer in Summer for example).
+Many people are interested in different sports. if you’re interested in a or more sports, you know that there is a sports season for each Sport (Skating in Winter or Beach soccer in Summer, for example).